celskeggs/fprime/docs/documentation/user-manual/gds/user_guide.md

 To run this test, ensure the GDS is running (by invoking `fprime-gds`) and then run `pytest test/int/test_my_deployment.py`.

-!!! note
+> [!NOTE]
+> TODO: rename this file.
 You must ensure that your deployment has been built as this is required by `fprime-gds` and the integration test API.

 ## Usage Patterns